 My husband loves oysters. . .raw, fried, and baked like these oysters.
 He had them in Antoine's Restaurant at the French Quarter in New Orleans, but loves these even more.
-He is also very good at shucking the oysters.
+Chef Jules Alciatore created them in 1899 at Antoine's Restaurant.
+My husband is very good at shucking the oysters.
+He has a steel glove and a really nice oyster knife.
 It is still oyster season here in eastern Virginia.
 The typical liqueur to use in Oysters Rockefeller is anise-flavored Pernod, but we prefer dry Vermouth.

 12 live oysters

 1 T fresh lemon juice

 ¼ t freshly ground black pepper